quii/learn-go-with-tests/math.md

    mentioning SVGs or actually producing an SVG...
 2. ... while at the same time I'm not testing any of my SVG code.

 Yeah, I guess I screwed up.
 This feels wrong.
-Let's try and recover with a more SVG-centric test.
+Let's try to recover with a more SVG-centric test.

 What are our options?
 Well, we could try testing that the characters spewing out